geoserver/geoserver/doc/en/user/source/styling/workshop/css/point.rst

 Bonus
 -----

-.. only:: instructor

 .. admonition:: Instructor Notes

    The exercise section does not review the examples above, instead it explores the use of:

    * scale and attribute selectors
    * recode to map from attribute to symbol
    * interpolate to change size by population

 .. _css.point.q1:

 Challenge Geometry Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. only:: instructor

 .. admonition:: Instructor Notes

    As usual Explore invites readers to reapply the material covered in a slightly different context or dataset.

    The use of selectors using the roads **type** attribute provides this opportunity.

 #.
 The **mark** property can be used to render any geometry content.